Malot, Islamabad

 Malot is a rural area in Islamabad.
+But with the advent of private Societies, the population has urbanized.
 It is located near Bhara Kahu between Kuri and Simly Dam roads.
-There are many societies in the current village.
-Whose name is Bahria enclave, Park view city and Islamabad Model Town.
-This village is very beautiful.
-An old road passes through this village Whose name is Kuri Road.
-Right along with this village Old City of برصغیر Its name is kuri city.
-Immediately after the Capital of Pakistan This is a village Which is closest to Islamabad and People own land.
+There are many societies in the current village whose name is Bahria enclave and Park view city.
+An old road passes through this village whose name is Kuri Road.
+Right along with this village Old City of برصغیر Its name is Kuri city.